 Salivary gland tumor

 A salivary gland tumor that forms in the sublingual gland can lead to a lump or swelling under the tongue or near the jaw.
+Not all tumors are cancerous, but if a tumor develops in a smaller salivary gland, there is a higher probability that it is.

 - a lump or painful swelling under the tongue or in the jaw, ear, or neck